Schedule of Events

 Add session to My Planner

-Explore the Earth and Environmental Sciences department, which offers exciting classes on diverse and timely topics, rewarding career opportunities, field trips and hands-on research experiences that bring textbooks to life.
+Explore the Earth and Environmental Sciences Department, which offers exciting classes on diverse and timely topics, rewarding career opportunities, field trips and hands-on research experiences that bring textbooks to life.
 Given at our 24' stream table with advisors and students for a first-hand look at how landscapes shift and change over time.

 Engineering: Aerospace